St. John, Indiana

-St. John is a town in Lake County, Indiana, United States.
-The town of St. John has homes in St. John Township, Hanover Township, and Center Township.
+St. John or Saint John is a town in Lake County, Indiana, United States.
+St. John is located in St. John Township, Hanover Township, and Center Township.
+It is a southeastern suburb of Chicago.
 St. John was founded in 1837.
-The population was 14,850 at the 2010 census.
-In 2009, St. John ranked 48th among CNN's top 100 places to live in the United States.
-In 2014, St. John was ranked as the 4th safest place in Indiana by Movoto Real Estate.
+The population was 20,303 at the 2020 census.

 History

 The St. John post office was established in 1846.
-The town was named for John Hack, a pioneer settler.
+The community took its name from Saint Johns Church.
+The Church was the first church in Lake County and was founded by German immigrant John Hack.